apache/incubator-streampark-website/docs/user-guide/6-Team.md

 ADMIN can select the user type when creating or modifying a user.
 There are two user types: ADMIN and USER.

-- ADMIN means the system administrator, that is: the super administrator of StreamPark, who has all the permissions of the StreamPark management page and each team.
+- ADMIN means the system administrator, that is: the super administrator of Apache StreamPark, who has all the permissions of the Apache StreamPark management page and each team.
 - USER means a normal user of the platform.
 Creating a USER is just creating an account.
 By default, users don't have any permissions on the platform.
 After account is created and the ADMIN binds it to some teams, USER will have permissions in the corresponding teams.

 ## Team Management

-In order to facilitate the management of applications in different departments within the company, StreamPark supports team management.
-ADMIN can create different teams for different departments on StreamPark.
+In order to facilitate the management of applications in different departments within the company, Apache StreamPark supports team management.
+ADMIN can create different teams for different departments on Apache StreamPark.

 <img src="/doc/image/team/team_management.png"/><br></br>